afterflood/afterflood.in/English.md

     www.afterflood.in
-    A crowd sourced data hub for information regarding all the Do's and don'ts, waste management, personal hygiene and every other aspect which needs to be kept in mind while moving back home after the flood
+    A crowd sourced data hub for information regarding all the Do's and Don'ts, waste management, personal hygiene and every other aspect which needs to be kept in mind while moving back home after a flood.

 # Let us Return Home Safely!